9 agile ways to use up spare marketing budget before year-end

 9. Upgrade the Christmas party*

-If you’re still scratching around trying to use up that last bit of budget, why not add some extra sparkle to the Christmas party with welcome drinks, some small gifts or even party bags? *NB. this tip is not likely to apply for Xmas 2020!
+After the pandemic, the events hiatus is thankfully over (fingers crossed) and F2F is back on!
+If you’re still scratching around trying to use up that last bit of budget, why not add some extra sparkle to the Christmas party with welcome drinks, some small gifts or even party bags?

 If you need a hand with some emergency marketing shopping, Pavement Radio loves a bit of B2B retail therapy – just get in touch and see how we can help!
 And you can get some tips on how to secure more marketing budget in our blog post 10 Tactics to Get Board Buy-In for More Marketing Budget.